 1. Opt For Native Mobile Banking Apps

 As for costs, they depend on your ideas and the custom features you would like to include in your project, as well as who you hire and how much time the development is going to take.
-On average, it takes 6 to 12 months to fully design, test and launch a native app.
+On average, for the iOS and Android app company it takes 6 to 12 months to fully design, test, and launch a native app.
 Depending on the hourly rate, the cost of a six-month development of a mobile banking app can vary from approximately €34,560 (if you hire an Eastern European company) to €81,600+ (if you make a deal with a U.S. development business).

 2. Secure The Login Process

 A password alone is never enough.
-Passwords are easily stolen daily, or hackers convince users to share their passwords with them through one method or another.
+Passwords are easily stolen on a daily basis, or hackers convince users to share their passwords with them through one method or another.
 This is why you absolutely need multi-factor authentication built into your m-banking app.

 Generally, there are three elements of customer authentication that can be used to prove that the user wants to log into his/her own account: